thomasleveil/docker-jenkins-dsl-ready/README.md

 Usage
 -----

-1. start the docker container

     docker run -d -p 8080:8080 -name jenkins tomdesinto/jenkins-dsl-ready

-2. Wait for Jenkins to be up
-3. Run the _SeedJob_ job

-Once the _SeedJob_ is done, you will see a new job.
-Now you can edit the _SeedJob_ and make it fetch your DSL scripts from a SVN/git repository and make it create your jobs.
+Once the _SeedJob_ is done, you will see the new jobs that were defined by the DSL scripts found in the _SeedJob_ workspace _dsl_ directory.

+Now you can edit the _SeedJob_ and make it fetch your DSL scripts from a SVN/git repository and make it create your other jobs.

 DSL syntax